04-aditya/v2/README.md

 * run api in development mode `nx serve api` watches for changes and auto restarts on changes

+* run the chat web ui in development mode `nx serve chat`

-* run the dashboard web ui in development mode `nx serve dashboard`
+* run the dashboard web ui in development mode `nx serve dash`